-Type of 1401

-Members of the 1401 family have different capabilities.
+- Type of 1401 Members of the 1401 family have different capabilities.
 The choice you make here sets the absolute maximum settings for sampling.
 There is no guarantee that the maximum settings are achievable.
 The maximum rate depends on the entire sampling configuration, the input data load, the speed of the 1401, the speed of the interface connection (PCI, USB, ISA) and on the capabilities of the host computer.
-You can set:

-General compatibility Any 1401 except a 1401plus with the old analogue card (an upgraded standard 1401).

-This is a lowest common denominator setting with a maximum waveform sampling rate of 166 kHz and does not assume that your monitor firmware is the most recent.

-1401plus, old ADC If your 1401plus was upgraded from a standard 1401 without an upgrade of the analogue card you must select this option.
+You can set: - General compatibility Any 1401 except a 1401plus with the old analogue card (an upgraded standard 1401).
+This is a lowest common denominator setting with a maximum waveform sampling rate of 166 kHz and does not assume that your monitor firmware is the most recent. - 1401plus, old ADC If your 1401plus was upgraded from a standard 1401 without an upgrade of the analogue card you must select this option. - micro1401/1401plus This setting is for a micro1401 or a 1401plus with an up-to-date monitor.
+You can find if there is more recent firmware available in the Help menu About Spike2 command.

-Power1401 These settings are for the Power1401.
-You can set Microseconds per time unit in units Power1401 625 kHz of 0.1, and Time units per ADC convert to 1 and sets the maximum ADC convert rate to 400 kHz (625 kHz with the later Power1401 625 kHz).
+Power1401These settings are for the Power1401.
+You can set Microseconds per time unit in unitsPower1401 625 kHzof 0.1, and Time units per ADC convert to 1 and sets the maximum ADC convert rateto 400 kHz (625 kHz with the later Power1401 625 kHz).
+Selecting any Power1401 orthe Micro1401 mk II enables additional optimisations when calculating waveform rates(10 MHz clock, WaveMark divider, Copy channels and Dummy channels).